colindembovsky/pipelines-as-code/readme.md

 TODO: example

 ### Securing Pipelines
 Securing pipelines is a chapter all on its own.
-This excellent article (TODO: ref) explores this topic deeply.
+This excellent [article](https://docs.microsoft.com/en-us/azure/devops/pipelines/security/overview?view=azure-devops) explores this topic deeply.
 The incrental approach that this article takes is excellent and highly recommended if you're looking at securing your pipelines.

 ### Reporting
 Analyzing a couple of pipelines is manageable - but what if you want to analyze dozens of pipelines?
 What if you want to determine which tasks are consuming the most agent time?
 You're going to need a way to report on pipelines.
 Fortunately, Azure DevOps includes a rich OData feed that you can use to create reports over and analyze pipelines.
-For examples, refer to this guide (TODO: reference).
+For examples, refer to examples like [this one](https://docs.microsoft.com/en-us/azure/devops/report/powerbi/sample-pipelines-outcome-summary?view=azure-devops&tabs=powerbi).

 ### Pipelines API
 If you're part of a team that is authoring and managing pipelines for other teams, you may want to do more than just create templates and YML files.
 Azure Pipelines has a rich API for creating, managing and triggering pipelines.
 This allows you to automate processes around pipelines.
 For example, I worked with a customer that uses ServiceNow for self-service.
 We modelled environments using Terraform, and created Azure Pipelines for executing the Terraform templates to create the environments.
 We then coded a workflow in ServiceNow that went through an approval process: once the ticket was approved, ServiceNow invoked the Azure DevOps REST API to trigger the Pipeline, passing in parameters that the ServiceNow ticket collected from the user.

-You can find more information on the Pipelines API here (TODO: ref).
+You can find more information on the Pipelines API [here](https://docs.microsoft.com/en-us/rest/api/azure/devops/distributedtask/?view=azure-devops-rest-5.1).

 ### GitHub Actions
 There is another chapter in this book dedicated to GitHub Actions (TODO: ref).
 However, it's important to compare and contrast GitHub Actions (often just called Actions) with Azure Pipelines.